StanC announces COVID relief measures for 25k employees in India | Business

 Foreign lender Standard Chartered Bank on Tuesday announced a slew of COVID-19 relief measures to help its over 25,000 employees in the country amid the second wave of coronavirus infections in the country.

-The facilities, which also cover personnel handling global back office work, include reimbursements of up to Rs 2.5 lakh if an employee were to be admitted in an intensive care unit, interest free salary advance of up to six months' gross pay to cover medical expenses, and also paying four-times annual salary to the next of kin of a deceased employee, a statement said.
+The facilities, which also cover personnel handling global back office work, include reimbursements of up to Rs 2.5 lakh if employees' parents and parent-in-laws were to be admitted in an intensive care unit, interest free salary advance of up to six months' gross pay to cover medical expenses, and also paying four-times annual salary to the next of kin of a deceased employee, a statement said.

 A slew of companies, especially the multinational ones, have introduced similar facilities for employees after the emergence of the second wave of coronavirus infections in India.